 2016 - 2018

 Statistics Denmark and the Israeli Central Bureau of Statistics has implemented a two year Twinning project financed by the European Union.
-The project is implemented in cooperation with additional expertise from the Netherlands, Poland and the UK over the period March 2016 to August 2018.
+The project was implemented in cooperation with additional expertise from the Netherlands, Poland and the UK over the period March 2016 to August 2018.

 2002 - 2015

 Statistics Denmark has together with Statistics Norway and Statistics Sweden in a consortium called Scanstat provided assistance to the national statistics institution in Mozambique, INE during three five-years planning periods (2003-2007, 2008-2012, 2013-2017).
 Scanstat had assigned two long term advisers until the end of 2015.
-The project covers a range of different statistical subjects as well as management support.
-The financial support is pooled in a basket where a range of donors are involved.
+The project covered a range of different statistical subjects as well as management support.
+The financial support was pooled in a basket where a range of donors were involved.

 September 2014 – December 2016

 Statistics Denmark has implemented an EU-financed Twinning project with the three statistics institutions and the Central Bank of Bosnia-Herzegovina.
 The project focused on national accounts, financial accounts, statistical business register, structural business statistics, social protection statistics as well as producer prices in construction and services.
 The project was implemented in cooperation with the national statistics institutions of Finland, Germany, Netherlands, Lithuania and Latvia.

 December 2013 - March 2016